Kenny Dorham

 Sept.
 1964 / Blue Note RVG

 Dorham teams with Joe Henderson, Tommy Flanagan, Richard Davis, and Tootie Heath on this first-class album.
-The twelve-minute title track is a very impressive exploration of a minor/major Spanish mood.
-Henderson contributes a great solo that includes some effective overblowing, while Dorham probes the heavyweight atmosphere and the rhythm lightens for the piano and bass solos.
+The twelve-minute title track impressively explores a Spanish mood, with a great solo from Henderson (including some exciting overblowing), probing work from Dorham, and a lighter rhythmic foundation for piano and bass solos.
 The remaining three tracks are just as good.
-“Night Watch” renders hard-bop ideas in a casual way, and the vulpine corners of “The Fox” are more outwardly complex.
-The obligatory Blue Note boogie number arrives in Henderson’s “Mamacita”, yet the melody, bassline, and solos are far from dull.
+“Night Watch” renders hard-bop ideas in a casual way, while the vulpine corners of “The Fox” are more outwardly complex.
+The obligatory Blue Note boogie number arrives in Henderson’s “Mamacita”, although the melody, bassline, and solos are far from dull.

-What I like about Dorham’s playing is that it’s not so much the individual phrases that stand out (though he has some good ones) as it is his overall feel.
+Dorham’s overall feel on the trumpet tends to stand out more than individual phrases, though he has some good ones.
 Meanwhile, this is as fine a record as Joe Henderson cut in the ‘60s, and that’s saying something.
-From the magnificent “Trompeta Toccata” solo onward, he’s in the zone.
-Flanagan has a couple of bright moments, and Richard Davis is a great choice for bassist.
+From the “Trompeta Toccata” solo onward, he’s in the zone.
+Flanagan has a couple of bright moments, and Richard Davis does a typically smart job on bass.
 Recommended.

 Back to Artists